Get Paid to Move to Another State in 2021

 Working from home always sounded like a dream- and recently it became a reality for many.
 Before Covid, popular companies like Amazon and Enterprise were already filling work from home positions.
 Now, since the coronavirus pandemic, it has without a doubt increased the demand and changed the workforce for years to come.
 Some places are even offering to pay you to move to their state and work remotely!

 Who, What, Where?

-Unfortunately, the Covid-19 pandemic has put a stop to incentive programs in many locations- like Vermont and Maine- but luckily there are still plenty of other places left.
+Unfortunately, the Covid-19 pandemic has put a stop to incentive programs in many locations- like Vermont and Maine- but luckily there are still plenty of cities and states accepting new residents that are ready to make the move.
 I know you're anxious to hear about them, so let's get to it!

 Calling all outdoor enthusiasts!
 With 162 miles of paved trails and 322 miles of world-class mountain biking trails, it's a no brainer to take advantage of this incentive if you're able.
 The cost of living is low, so that extra cash will go far.

 Tulsa is currently looking for 250 more remote workers to take advantage of this incentive, and it comes with a free co-working space!
 This is another place where the cost of living is low so the incentive money will go far.
 Tulsa is a dynamic city known for a variety of urban districts, exceptional dining, and one of the largest collections of art deco architecture in the nation.

 North Platte and the surrounding area has a healthy and robust job market.
 Nebraska knows it needs to invest in its local businesses to gain employees and boost the economy, so that's exactly what they're doing.
 And as the trend goes, this kind of extra cash can stretch far in a city with an exceptionally low cost of living.